 - Piped over 16,000 LF of small bore pipe and over 17,245 LF of large bore pipe

-The two heating plants serve approximately 330 buildings on campus, so it was without question that the plant continued to run, and run reliably, during construction.
+The two heating plants serve approximately 330 buildings on campus, so it was without question the plant continued to run – and run reliably – during construction.
 This required careful phasing of the new work and very close coordination when running new utilities for the existing plant.

-Construction began when the existing fuel oil tanks were removed to make room for the new addition.
+Construction began when the existing fuel oil tanks were removed to make room for the new addition, the Dayton Street building, where the first two boilers would be installed.
 After the first two boilers were installed and commissioned successfully, demolition occurred so the Dayton Street building could be finished and the second set of boilers installed.
 Timing of the boiler delivery became as important as the logistics of these large units, as little space existed for staging on this busy project site.

 Demolition work included: